lokajaudio/Digital-electronics-1/Labs/project/README.md

    It provides 2cm - 400cm non-contact measurement function, the ranging accuracy can reach to 3mm.

-   Basic principles of work
+   *Basic principles of work*

-   1. Sendinf at least 10us of HIGH signal to trigger pin.
+   1. Send at least 10us of HIGH signal to trigger pin.

    2. Detect the pulse width of echo signal sent back.